terotoi/marque/README.md

 Marque is a bookmark manager which can be used through a web browser.

-Requirements: go 1.14, node.js 1.10+, yarn or npm, optionally make.
+Requirements: go 1.5, node.js 1.10+, yarn or npm and optionally make.

 ## Installation ##